michaelgorkow/snowflake_kaggle_titanic_challenge/README.md

 Explore the Example Notebook by creating a new Notebook from the integrated Github Repository:
 <img width="500px" src="./_internal/create_notebook_from_repository.png" alt="create_notebook_from_repository png" />

-## What Data Will I Use in This Competition?
-In this competition, you have access to a Snowflake table called **PASSENGERS**.
-This table contains the **PASSENGER_ID** and a label-column **SURVIVED** which indicates whether a passenger sruvived or not.
-We know the survival status for 891 passengers but the status for the remaining 418 passengers is unknown and therefore missing in that table.

-In addition, your team of smart datascientists already registered a couple of features in your **Snowflake Feature Store**.
-This feature store includes information about the name, age, gender, socio-economic class, etc.

-Use your datascience expertise to:
-* Explore the existing Data
-* Develop and Register new Features in the **Feature Store**
-* Train and Register a Machine Learning Model in the **Model Registry**
-* Create Scores for passengers with unknown survival status

-## Evaluation
-### Goal
-It is your job to predict if a passenger survived the sinking of the Titanic or not.
-For each passenger where the survival status is unknown, you must predict a 0 (died) or 1 (survived).

-### Metric
-Your score is the percentage of passengers you correctly predict.
-This is known as accuracy.

 ## Snowflake Features in this Challenge
 * [Snowflake's Git Integration](https://docs.snowflake.com/en/developer-guide/git/git-overview)